wajdsaleh/CS/README.md

 3.Play time **(Which I programmed)**:
    * After you finished your study and your daily exercise, you deserve some fun before you go to bed.
 Let's play the game: "Whoever reaches 20 first is a winner!"
 The rules of the game are as follows:
-       * The computer randomly determines who starts playing first. o The computer randomly determines whether you are allowed to use one or two numbers.
+       * The computer randomly determines who starts playing first.
+       * The computer randomly determines whether you are allowed to use one or two numbers.
-       * The player who reaches the number 20 is the winner and is congratulated by typing the following sentence: “Congratulations!
+       * The player who reaches the number 20 first is the winner and is congratulated by typing the following sentence: “Congratulations!
 The first / second player is the winner!”

 4.Creative time: